- February 17, 1999

 "In order to generate funding and opportunities for my racing career I have taught myself new skills and been involved in a number of projects and roles including web design, an online watch store, marketing and managing logistics and operations for a global events company.
 Most recently, I co-founded PT Autosport, a start-up racing program based in the USA focused on providing opportunities in the Motorsport industry for talented individuals from diverse economic and ethnic backgrounds.

 "Racing has been a part of my life for as long as I can remember, it has taught me many life lessons and shaped me into who I am today.
 The pursuit of the next opportunity, and the never-ending pursuit of self-improvement in order to show up and be as competitive as possible to, one day, be able to say that I am one of the best in the world is what motivates me every day."

 Alex started karting at the age of 8, competing initially in local club-level competitions.
 After he won the club championship at one of his local tracks in 2008, his first full season, the decision was made to compete in the WTP LGM British Karting Championship in 2009.
 This higher level of competition led to fast improvements, from finishing 23rd in 2009, to finish 9th overall in 2010.

-Carrying on the momentum from 2010, Alex joined JM Racing in the winter months for a championship challenge in the Little Green Man Championship.
-He won the WTP Cadet Winter Series with three wins out of three.
-He then took the Little Green Man title with one round to go after six wins out of seven races.
-This meant he was 2011 British Champion as well as breaking a number of championship records including:
+Carrying on the momentum from 2010, Alex moved from a 'Lad and Dad' operation to running with a professional team, JM Racing for the first time.
+He won the WTP Cadet Winter Series with three wins out of three, before taking the British title with one round to go after six wins out of seven races.
+This meant he was the 2011 British Champion as well as breaking a number of championship records including: